adambrewster/Defer.jl/README.md

 disposed of after use.
 This package provides a golang inspired `@defer` macro to make it easier for users to free resources at the correct time.

+This package is meant as a pathfinder for an eventual language feature that will take its place.
+In the meantime, it's usable in its current form.
+By adopting this convention now you will be ready for the future and also help shape the language by determining which forms are most useful and which corner cases cause friction.

 ## Basic Usage
 The most basic usage is to create a scope and execute code within it.
 Within a scope you can schedule code for execution when the scope terminates.
 ```